Cryptorating/jeklist/README.md

 ## Configuration

-All the configuration is done in the `index.md` front matter.
+All the configuration is done in the `_config.yml` file.
 Set `extensions` and `directories` to restrict the content you want to show.
+Set `truncate` and `html_link` to modify the presentation look.

-Example to only show `pdf` files from the `Papers` directory:
+Example to only show `pdf` and `md` files from the `Papers` directory truncated to `60` chars and with `html_link` for the `md` files :

 ```
----
+defaults:
+  -
+    scope:
+      path: ""
+    values:
       extensions:
         - .pdf
+        - .md
       directories:
         - Papers
----
+      truncate: 60
+      html_link:
+        - .md
 ```

 ## Who is using jeklist ?